martinmolema/Mathematics/README.md

-# Martin´s Math Problem Page
+# Martin's Math Problem Page
 Let's be honest: no normal person really loves maths.
 However, when becoming a Software Engineer in the nineties I was forced to learn a lot of Math.
 This even made me loose interest in the subject so I switched from the University to a University of Applied Sciences (HBO in Dutch).